HubSpot/cms-theme-boilerplate/README.md

 1. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the HubSpot CMS Boilerplate repository and [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your forked repository to your computer
 2. [Set up GitHub secrets in your forked repository to encrypt sensitive information from showing publically](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) for `HUBSPOT_PORTAL_ID` and `HUBSPOT_PERSONAL_ACCESS_KEY`
 3. Update the name of the directory that you'll be deploying to in your Design Manager in the `.github/workflows/deploy.yml` file (the current default `dest_dir` is `cms-theme-boilerplate`)
-4. Deploy changes to your Design Manager by pushing to the `master` branch of your forked repository
+4. Deploy changes to your Design Manager by pushing to the `main` branch of your forked repository

 Please reference our [_HubSpot CMS deploy GitHub action page_](https://github.com/marketplace/actions/hubspot-cms-deploy) and _[Setting up continuous integration with a GitHub repository using GitHub Actions article](https://designers.hubspot.com/tutorials/github-integration)_ for more information.

 ## Style guide

-For details about the HubSpot CMS Boilerplate's recommended best practices and code formatting, please reference our [style guide](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/STYLEGUIDE.md).
+For details about the HubSpot CMS Boilerplate's recommended best practices and code formatting, please reference our [style guide](https://github.com/HubSpot/cms-theme-boilerplate/blob/main/STYLEGUIDE.md).

 ## Contributing

-If you’re interested in contributing to the HubSpot CMS Boilerplate, please read [CONTRIBUTING.md](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/CONTRIBUTING.md) and [STYLEGUIDE.md](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/STYLEGUIDE.md) to see how you can report an issue, make a feature request, or make a pull request.
+If you’re interested in contributing to the HubSpot CMS Boilerplate, please read [CONTRIBUTING.md](https://github.com/HubSpot/cms-theme-boilerplate/blob/main/CONTRIBUTING.md) and [STYLEGUIDE.md](https://github.com/HubSpot/cms-theme-boilerplate/blob/main/STYLEGUIDE.md) to see how you can report an issue, make a feature request, or make a pull request.

 ## Versioning